Muhammad-Ashraf9/PD/AdvancedSQL/AdvancedSQL-Day3.md

 >
 > - data is sorted (clustered) based on the primary key
 > - primary key constraint creates a clustered index
-> - Binary tree is used to store the data (created automatically by the database engine)
+> - B+ tree is used to store the data (created automatically by the database engine)
 > - turns the table scan into a page scan (much faster)
 >   > [!tip] that's why searching with primary key is much faster
 >   >